-Credit hours: 3 Pre-requisites: ECO 201 + BUS 204/ BUS200
+Prerequisites: ECO 201 + BUS 204/ BUS 200

 The course is an introduction to the field of Labor Economics and public policy, we will explore the ideas economists use to understand how labor markets work.
 The emphasis is on applied microeconomics and statistical analysis.
 The course focuses on analyzing wages, working hours, conditions of work, fringe benefits, and productivity.
 It also explains how labor is supplied to the marketplace in the short and long run in the UAE and the region.
 Topics to be covered include: labor supply and demand, human capital, minimum wages, income distribution, unions and strikes, immigration, incentives, discrimination, unemployment and unemployment insurance.